Hyperfoil/Horreum/docs/site/content/en/docs/Tutorials/query-elasticserach/index.md

 ## Create a Test and query data from an Elasticsearch instance

-This tutorial will present guide you through how to connect to a remote Elasticsearch instance, and perform change detection on existing data in an index.
+This tutorial will guide you through how to connect to a remote Elasticsearch instance, and perform change detection on existing data in an index.

 ## Configure Elasticsearch Datastore